top of page

 Yes, rough-in plumbing should be completed by a licensed plumber to meet local code and pass inspection.

 If you’re planning a remodel or new construction project in Seattle or West Seattle, Anthony’s Plumbing provides professional rough-in plumbing done to code and built to last.
+We are here to help you every step of the way.
+Let us ensure your plumbing system is set up for success.

 Comments